philterd/ph-eye/README.md

 ## License

 ph-eye is licensed under the Apache License, version 2.0.
-However, the model used by ph-eye may be used under a different license.
+However, the model(s) used by ph-eye may be used under a different license.
 Please refer to the specific model being used for information about its license.